-Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General and the Food Service Funds.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General and the Food Services Funds and all special revenue funds.
 The budget document presents information by fund and function.
 The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function level.
 State law requires the Academy to have its budget in place by July 1.
 Expenditures in excess of the amounts budgeted are a violation of Michigan law.
 State law permits the Academy to amend their budgets during the year.
 During the year, the budget was amended in a legally permissible manner; the Academy amended the budget to reflect changes in funding from federal and state sources.
-The Academy does not have significant expenditures in excess of amounts appropriated.